ntdkhiem/CS320-Campuswire-Analytics/README.md

 - Run the command `npm install` to install all the required dependencies
 - Once everything is installed, run the command `npm start` and the server should start on your machine (Usually on port 3000)
 - Make sure the server is running and you should be all set to browse the website

+Running the Back End:
+- Must have Node.js installed
+- Clone the project into a local directory on your computer
+- Open your terminal and navigate to the directory with the project
+- Now, switch to the server folder with `cd server`
+- Run the command `npm install` to install all the required dependencies
+- Once everything is installed, run the command `npm start` and the server should start on your machine on port 3001